Caravan (Juan Tizol and Duke Ellington song): Original recording

 The musicians were members of the Duke Ellington Orchestra, which often split into smaller combinations to record songs under different band names.
-For this recording, which included Ellington and Tizol as performers, the session band leader was Bigard.
+For this recording, which included Ellington and Tizol as performers, the nominal session band leader was Bigard.
+As of 2024 this is the most covered song in history, with over 500 versions published.

 Other versions

-The sound of "Caravan" interested exotica musicians; Martin Denny, Arthur Lyman, and Gordon Jenkins all covered it.
-The Mills Brothers recorded an a cappella version in which they imitated instruments with their voices.
+The sound of "Caravan" appealed to exotica musicians; Martin Denny, Arthur Lyman and Gordon Jenkins all covered it.
+The Mills Brothers recorded an a cappella version of the song.
 More than 350 versions have been recorded.